CoMelissant/MATLAB-Coding-Guidelines/MATLAB-Coding-Guidelines.md

 - The "Detection" section of every guideline is expanded in case CC4M can detect violations.

 <!--# TODO
-- Add ID to every guidelin
+- Add ID to every guideline
 - Update detection to also reflect the check used in CC4M -->